 Pediatric Primary Care Nurse Practitioner

 A lifetime journey into wellness begins at birth, and the nursing profession is always in need of nurses who devote their skills to caring for the smallest patients as they grow and develop.
-For these nurses, we offer our Pediatric Primary Care Nurse Practitioner program, rated number one by U.S. News and World Report.
+For these nurses, we offer our Pediatric Primary Care Nurse Practitioner program.

-Penn is a nationally recognized leader in turning out excellent nurse practitioners for primary care practice.
-As you study with us, you’ll learn all of the pediatric nurse practitioners’ responsibilities, including well-child care, sick exams, health counseling, telephone management, home visits, conducting research, providing education, and impacting public policy.
+Penn is a nationally recognized leader in training excellent nurse practitioners for primary care practice.
+As you study with us, you’ll learn all of the pediatric nurse practitioners’ responsibilities, including well-child care, sick exams, health counseling, telephone management, behavioral issues, conducting research, providing education, and impacting public policy.
 The goal will be for you to be able to practice these roles in an autonomous fashion, in collaboration with a physician or as a leader of an interdisciplinary team.

-We offer full-time as well as two part-time tracks (two- and three-year), and a post-Master’s certificate option.
+We offer full-time as well as two part-time tracks (two- and three-year).
 Our full-time graduate program is one calendar year in length, comprising a fall semester, spring semester, and two summer sessions.

 Upon graduation, you are eligible to become certified by the Commonwealth of Pennsylvania as a Pediatric Certified Registered Nurse Practitioner (CRNP).
-Successful completion of the program also qualifies you to apply for national certification from the Pediatric Nursing Certification Board (PNCB) and the American Nurses Credentialing Center (ANCC) as a Certified Pediatric Nurse Practitioner-Primary Care, as well as recognition, certification, and/or certification, and/or licensure by other states.
+Successful completion of the program also qualifies you to apply for national certification from the Pediatric Nursing Certification Board (PNCB), as well as recognition, certification and/or licensure by other states.